qkzk/fm/development.md

   }
   ```

+- case insentive search.

+  - A lowercase pattern matches regardless of case
+  - An uppercase pattern will match regarding case.

+  search for "car", it will find "Cargo", "cargo", "Car".

+  search for "Car", it will find "Cargo", "Car" but won't match "cargo"

 #### Changelog

 - [x] navigate: home should go to first, end should go to last. g/G can't be used here since it can be a navigation